bmeviauac01/softwarelab1/docs/Lab-MongoDB/Exercise-1.md

     // ... insertion
     ```

-    Once the database entity is ready use `InsertOne` to add it to the database.
+    Once the database entity is ready, use `InsertOne` to add it to the database.

 1. To test your code, start the application and click the `Add new product` link on the products page.
-You will need to fill the necessary data, and then the presentation layer will call your code.
+You will need to fill in the necessary data, and then the presentation layer will call your code.

 ## Delete